 The first reason a person may be struggling with sin is that maybe they never really became a Christian.
 John 16:8-9 helps us understand why this happens.
 Jesus was talking to His disciples and said to them,

-This simply says the Holy Spirit will cause a non-Christian to feel guilt over his sin.
-The Holy Spirit is tugging on his heart asking, “Are you a sinner?
-If not, come and believe and trust in Jesus to forgive you.”
-When a person believes, trusts, depends that Jesus will forgive them of their sin – they become a Christian and their sins are forgiven and their guilt flees away.
+This simply says the Holy Spirit will cause a non-Christian to feel guilt over his or her sin.
+The Holy Spirit is speaking to his or her conscience saying, “You are not a Christian and you are going to hell.”
+When a person believes, trusts or depends that Jesus has forgiven his or her sins, he or she has become a Christian and the person’s sins are forgiven and the guilt disappears.
 The Greek word for forgiveness is a very special word.
 It has the idea of “to leave” or “to send away.”
 The word was used in Egypt to refer to the draining of pools.
-When we respond to the sin-convicting ministry of the Holy Spirit and we believe in Jesus, God sends our sins away and He drains away our pool of guilt.
+When we respond to the sin-convicting ministry of the Holy Spirit and believe in Jesus, our sins are forgiven and the guilt is drained away.

-Christians sometimes will fear they are not for real because they are sinning and the Holy Spirit is saying, “Stop sinning!”
-When this happens, a real Christian will be miserable and may begin to fear they are not saved.
+People sometimes fear they are not a real Christian because they are sinning and the Holy Spirit is saying, “Stop sinning!”
+When this happens, it is common for a real Christian to be miserable and fear they are not saved.
 King David appears to have felt this way after he committed adultery and maneuvered to have his lover’s husband killed in war.
 Here is David’s prayer of confession.
 As you read the passage, look for the reason he was feeling miserable,

 Notice the first words in David’s prayer were a plea for forgiveness.
 He begs God to forgive his sin, “blot out my transgressions [sin].”
 David was really struggling like most of us who have been sinning and sinning or have committed a “big sin.”
 He was struggling so much that he begs God to “not cast me away from Thy presence, And do not take Thy Holy Spirit from me.”
 What did David fear?
 He feared God would reject him.
 He wanted forgiveness – he wanted God to love him.
-Does this sound like some Christian who is afraid he/she is not for real?
+Does this sound like a believer who is afraid he/she has been rejected?

 Some Christians are in this situation.
 They really do believe in Jesus.
-They really are sorrowing over their sins.
-They really are depending or trusting that God, Jesus Christ, has forgiven their sins.
-Yet, they have sinned and they fear they are not really Christians.
+They really are in sorrow over their sins.
+Yet, they have sinned and fear they are not really Christians.
 David was a broken man over his sin.
 His insides were like “broken bones.”
-He asks God to look away – to hide His face from David.
+He asked God to look away – to hide His face from David.
 He pleads for forgiveness.
 How did he get in this mess?
 The answer is in verse 6, “Behold, Thou dost desire truth in the innermost being, And in the hidden part Thou wilt make me know wisdom.”
-David was not honest with himself or with God about his sin.
-It appears he did not admit his sin to God.

 The Holy Spirit will help us to be honest about our own sin.
 He knows our heart,

-And if after we sin, we do not confess our sins, we will suffer.
-He will discipline us (Heb.
-12:4-13) until we come and confess our sins to Him.
+If we do not confess our sin after we sin, we will suffer.
+Then the Holy Spirit will discipline us (Hebrews 12:4-13) until we confess our sins to Him.
 As David said, it is against God and God only that we sin.
-Today, you can be a Christian and the Holy Spirit could be convicting you of sins in your life because you really do not want to turn away OR you have come to Him and confessed like David did!

-The third and last reason is that maybe you are a Christian (you are trusting in Jesus and Jesus only) and yet you are not aware that God sees you a saint – a holy person.
-To say we are Christians because we asked Jesus to forgive our sins means we believe He can forgive because is He both God and Savior.
-When Jesus forgives our sins scripture implies that He completely forgives them,
+The third reason you may be struggling with sin is that you are a Christian.
+To say we are Christians because we asked Jesus to forgive our sins means we believe Christ will forgive us because He is our God, Savior and Lord.
+When Jesus forgives our sins, scripture states that He completely forgives them,

 What does the verse say?
-It says our sins are removed.
+It says God no longer holds us accountable for our sins.
 In Colossians 2:13 the Holy Spirit comforts us with these words,

-And Paul, the apostle, calls Christians saints or “holy ones” in Romans 1:1; 1 Corinthians 1:1; 2 Corinthians 1:1; Ephesians 1:1; Philippians 1:1; and Colossians 1:2.
+The Apostle Paul calls Christians saints or “holy ones” in Romans 1:7; 1 Corinthians 1:1-2; 2 Corinthians 1:1; Ephesians 1:1; Philippians 1:1; and Colossians 1:2.
 Why did he do that?
-Because Christians are saints.
+Because Christians are legally declared to be holy.
 We are going to heaven.
 There are no good works that we must do to get there – all our sins are already forgiven.
 1 John 5:13 tells us that we can know we are Christians.
 We do not have to wait until then to “find out.”
-Ephesians 2:6 says that as far as God is concerned Christians are already in heaven, “[God] seated us with Him in the heavenly places.”
+Ephesians 2:6 says that as far as God is concerned, Christians are already in heaven, “[God] seated us with Him in the heavenly places.”
 There is nothing you can do now – you are going to heaven!

-May I suggest that if you are not sure you are a Christian that you simply ask Jesus to forgive your sins, to take control of your life and to give you victory over sins.
-And then thank Him for doing that.
-Then ask the Holy Spirit to take control of your life every day and keep you from sin.
+May we suggest that if you are not sure you are a Christian, simply ask Jesus to forgive your sins, to take control of your life, and to give you victory over sins.
+Then thank Him for doing that.
+Ask the Holy Spirit to take control of your life every day and keep you from sin.
 Also, do CPR everyday!
 “C” is for confess.
 “P” is for praying.
-And “R” is for reading the Word of God.
+And “R” is for reading and reflecting on the Word of God.
 This is essential for spiritual growth and victory over sin.